Sunday 3 March 1940

 European Air Operations: RAF bombers over-fly Berlin again.
-The Germans notice and anti-aircraft guns and fighters intervene, but all of the planes return to base.
+The Germans notice and anti-aircraft guns and fighters intervene, but all of the British planes return to base.

 RAF sorties over the seaplane bases on the Friesian Islands are met with anti-aircraft fire.